adobe/aem-cif-guides-venia/README.md

 * ui.tests: Java bundle containing JUnit tests that are executed server-side.
 This bundle is not to be deployed onto production.
 * ui.launcher: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution
 * ui.frontend: an optional dedicated front-end build mechanism (Angular, React or general Webpack project)

+## Customization

+The Venia reference project code demonstrates how [CIF core components can be customized](https://github.com/adobe/aem-core-cif-components/wiki/Customizing-CIF-Core-Components) and extended is included in the `core` bundle module.
+The Sling modules package contains an example `MyProductTeaser` model.

 ## How to build